Choosing the Best Ketamine Treatment: IV vs Injection vs Spravato

 The injection process is quick and simple—it doesn’t involve setting up an IV line or the delays of the nasal spray, which requires three separate doses with a 5-minute wait between each.

-3. Costs Less Than IV
+3. Intramuscular Ketamine Costs Less Than IV Infusion Treatment

 Generally less expensive than IV infusion because it doesn’t require as much equipment.